 In Kyrgyzstan, jailed human rights defender marks 9 years behind bars

 On Saturday, June 15, Azimjon Askarov, human rights defender from southern Kyrgyzstan, will mark exactly nine years since the day he was arbitrarily arrested by the police in his native village of Bazar-Korgon, in connection to the then ongoing violent ethnic conflict.

-At the time of his arrest, Askarov, who last month celebrated his 68th birthday at Prison Colony #19 outside capital Bishkek, was collecting information that he shared with international organizations and the media.
-He was a director of now defunct human rights organization Vozdukh (Air).
+At the time of his arrest, Askarov, who last month celebrated his 68th birthday at Prison Colony #19 outside capital Bishkek, was collecting information that he shared with international organisations and the media.
+He was a director of now defunct human rights organisation Vozdukh (Air).

 As Kyrgyzstan and the European Union are preparing to strengthen their ties – based on the newly adopted EU Central Asia Strategy and the currently negotiated enhanced Partnership and Cooperation Agreement – Civil Rights Defenders is once again urging Kyrgyzstan to comply with its international obligations and immediately and unconditionally release our imprisoned colleague Azimjon Askarov.